 - New York State Police, Troop A

-Second, students may (but are not required to) report the Sexual Offense to Daemen College Campus Safety.
-Once reported to the College, it may trigger the conduct review process at Daemen which may result in the removal of the offender from the campus.
+Second, students may (but are not required to) report the Sexual Offense to Daemen University Campus Safety.
+Once reported to the University, it may trigger the conduct review process at Daemen which may result in the removal in interim measures being applied or formal sanctions as outlined by the procedures outlined in the General Conduct Review Procedures section of this Handbook.
 It also assists Daemen in complying with Federal requirements for reporting offenses occurring on campus.
-Students may (but are not required to) report Sexual Offenses anonymously to Daemen College Campus Safety, preserving their privacy and only reporting the particulars of the incident.
-When an incident is reported to the College, either through a College official or a student, the College will review the incident to determine if a potential violation of the Student Code of Conduct occurred.
-If there is insufficient information from that report, the DOS (or designee) may request that an investigation occur in order to determine whether there is enough information to warrant charges and a review by conduct review body.
+Students may (but are not required to) report Sexual Offenses anonymously to Daemen University Campus Safety, preserving their privacy and only reporting the particulars of the incident.
+When an incident is reported to the University, either through a University official or a student, the University will review the incident to determine if a potential violation of the Student Code of Conduct occurred.
+If there is insufficient information from that report, the DOS (or designee) may request that an investigation occur in order to determine whether there is enough information to warrant charges and a review by a conduct review body.
 While an investigation occurs, by an official appointed by the DOS (or designee), interim measures may be implemented, as outlined further in this section.

 Third, students may also (but are not required to) report the Sexual Offense to the Title IX Coordinator.
 When a student first discloses an incident to the appropriate staff member, they will be presented with (1) a copy of this policy, (2) a written explanation of their rights and options, whether the incident occurred on or off-campus, and (3) the following information: “You have the right to make a report to campus safety, local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.”

 Students will have the right to emergency access to the Title IX Coordinator or another appropriate official who has been designated by the Title IX Coordinator to provide emergency assistance (the “Designee”).
-The Designee may be an official of Daemen College or an official of an off campus resource.
+The Designee may be an official of Daemen University or an official of an off-campus resource.
 The Title IX Coordinator or Designee will be available upon the first instance of disclosure by a complainant to provide immediate information and assistance regarding (1) options to proceed, including other reporting options; (2) where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible; and (3) the criminal justice process, including that it utilizes different standards of proof and evidence and that any questions about whether a specific incident violated the penal law should be addressed to law enforcement or to the district attorney.
-The Title IX Coordinator or Designee will also explain whether he or she is authorized to offer you confidentiality or privacy, and will inform you about other reporting options.
+The Title IX Coordinator or Designee will also explain whether they are authorized to offer you confidentiality or privacy, and will inform you about other reporting options.

 The Title IX Coordinator will generally be available for emergency access on weekdays between the hours of 8:30 AM to 4:30 PM, at the following: Tiffany Hamilton., Title IX Coordinator, email@example.com, or firstname.lastname@example.org (716) 839-8249.

-When the Title IX Coordinator is not available, emergency access to a Designee will be available, at the following: Campus Safety, (716) 839-SAFE (7233).
+When the Title IX Coordinator is not available, emergency access to a Designee will be available at Campus Safety, 716-839-SAFE (7233).

-Daemen College will make every effort to ensure that students are asked to describe the incident to as few representatives of the College as possible, and are not required to unnecessarily repeat a description of the incident.
+Daemen University will make every effort to ensure that students are asked to describe the incident to as few representatives of the University as possible, and are not required to unnecessarily repeat a description of the incident.

 - New York State Domestic and Sexual Violence Hotline: 1-800-942-6906.